 You’ll also have the opportunity to relax in a thermal pool where you can exfoliate your skin with a volcanic mud bath!
 On top of all that, you’ll also be served a delicious Costa Rican lunch at mid-day.

-This tour will leave you feeling relaxed and refreshed and thrilled and exhilarated all at the same time.
+This tour will leave you feeling relaxed, refreshed, thrilled, and exhilarated simultaneously.
 You’ll be glad you spent your day at this exceptional park.

-See Related: Best Things to Do in Guanacaste, Costa Rica
+See Related: Things to Do in Guanacaste, Costa Rica

 3. Tortuga Island Tour with Costa Cat – Jaco/Playa Hurradura